Undergraduate Course

 • business economics

-We use real-life examples to apply theory to practice and develop your capacity to analyse statistics.
-Ethics underpins all of our teaching, so you can graduate with the ability to make sound, responsible financial decisions for the benefit of organisations and their stakeholders.
+Ethics underpins our teaching, ensuring you graduate with the ability to make responsible financial decisions that benefit organisations and wider society.

-In your final year, you have the opportunity to put your knowledge into practice by completing an in depth, independent research project or dissertation.
-This gives you the chance to further develop vital employability skills in areas of research, project management and critical thinking.
+In your final year, you will apply your knowledge through an independent research project or dissertation, strengthening your skills in research, project management and critical analysis.

-Essex Business School, where this course is taught, is an IMC Advantage Partner.
-This course is aligned to the Investment Management Certificate (IMC) syllabus, the industry's benchmark entry-level qualification.
+• Essex Business School is an IMC Advantage Partner, and this course is aligned with the Investment Management Certificate (IMC) syllabus - the industry's benchmark entry-level qualification.

-The University of Essex is also a member of the CFA Institute University Affiliation Program, enabling us to award up-to six exceptional students each year with a scholarship that goes towards the fees for the CFA Program Level One exam, so you can start your journey of becoming a Chartered Financial Analyst (CFA).
-Achieving this accolade is one way to enhance your CV if you're interested in pursuing a career in investment management.
+• The University of Essex is a member of the CFA Institute University Affiliation Program, enabling us to award up to six scholarships each year that goes towards the fees for the CFA Program Level One exam, so you can start your journey of becoming a Chartered Financial Analyst (CFA).

 Professional accreditation